 - link-baiting (embedding a link in your post to draw traffic to your own site).

-For specific enquiries about individual tax matters do not contact Inland Revenue through our social media pages.
-Please contact 0800 227 774 or register for myIR Secure Online Services at www.ird.govt.nz.
+For specific enquiries about individual tax matters do not contact us through our social media pages or engagement website.
+Please contact 0800 227 774 or register for myIR Secure Online Services

-The information Inland Revenue provides on this website and through our social media pages is for general guidance only.
+- The information Inland Revenue provides on and through our websites and through our social media pages is for general guidance only.
 It should not be used as a substitute for legal, business, accounting, tax or other professional advice.

-This website and our social media pages are intended to provide general information to the public, and all reasonable measures have been taken to ensure its quality and accuracy.
+- Our websites and social media pages are intended to provide general information to the public, and all reasonable measures have been taken to ensure its quality and accuracy.
 However, Inland Revenue:

-- makes no warranty, express or implied, nor assumes any legal liability or responsibility for the accuracy, correctness, completeness or use of any information that is available on or through this website or our social media pages, nor represents that its use would not infringe privately owned rights
+- makes no warranty, express or implied, nor assumes any legal liability or responsibility for the accuracy, correctness, completeness or use of any information that is available on or through our websites or social media pages, nor represents that its use would not infringe privately owned rights

-- does not assume any legal liability or responsibility for any damage or loss that may directly or indirectly result from any information contained on this website or our social media pages or any actions taken as a result of the content of this website
+- does not assume any legal liability or responsibility for any damage or loss that may directly or indirectly result from any information contained on our websites or social media pages or any actions taken as a result of that content

-- may change, delete, add to, or otherwise amend information contained on this website or our social media pages without notice
+- may change, delete, add to, or otherwise amend information contained on our websites or social media pages without notice

-- is not responsible for verifying the information you provide to Inland Revenue through this website or our social media pages
+- is not responsible for verifying the information you provide to Inland Revenue through our websites or social media pages

 - is not responsible for the content of other websites linked to or referenced from this website or our social media pages.
 We do not endorse the information, content, presentation or accuracy of such other websites, and do not make any warranty, express or implied, regarding them